Inventory control: laying paths for a bright business future

 1. Raw materials availability

-There must be enough available to ensure that new manufacturing orders can be begun to keep your order fulfillment cycle at a good pace.
+There must be enough available to ensure that new orders can be processed to keep your order fulfillment cycle at a good pace.
 Once your raw materials come in, it is your job to allocate them to get the maximum value from every cent spent on materials.
-This means prioritizing manufacturing orders and completing the highest in your queue before you move on.
+This means prioritizing orders and completing the highest in your queue before you move on.

 2. Work-in-progress